 Relationship to federal requirements

 As required under ORS 468A.327(1)(a) and OAR 340-011-0029(1)(a), LRAPA determined this rule proposal is “in addition to federal requirements.”
 There are no federal rules applicable to open burning.
-The LRAPA open burning rules are an element of the State Implementation Plan that is a federally approved and enforceable strategy outlining how Oregon will meet federal air quality standards
+The LRAPA open burning rules are an element of the State Implementation Plan that is a federally approved and enforceable strategy outlining how Oregon will meet federal air quality standards (Andrea has not verified this)

 What alternatives did LRAPA consider, if any?